 Also on the doorstep is the Hutt Library, Huia Pool, Little Theatre, Dowse Art Museum and the Hutt Rec Sports Ground.
 Hutt Hospital and a number of independent medical centres are also nearby.

-The Wellington CBD is only 20 minutes drive away to provide further choices – be they concerts, theatres or shopping.
+The Wellington CBD is only 20 minutes drive away to provide further choices – be they concerts, major sporting events, theatres or shopping.

 Woburn Masonic Village

-By the end of 2014, the residents of the 47 apartments in the first stage of the development will be enjoying grandstand views of the Hutt River, north to the Tararuas and south to Wellington.
+The residents of the 47 apartments in Stage 1 will enjoy grandstand views of the Hutt River, north to the Tararuas and south to Wellington.
 They will have access to two conservatories, a small library, a 'men’s shed', and a bar and lounge looking over the Hutt River.

-When the 39 apartments in the second stage are completed in 2016, the full range of village amenities will be available.
+When the 39 apartments in the second stage are completed in early 2017, the full range of village amenities will be available.
 A spacious entrance lobby will lead to reception, a hairdressing and beauty salon, café and dining area, snooker room and an indoor bowls and games area.

 On the first floor, serviced by lift and stairs, there will be a library, an IT and office suite, arts and craft room, theatre for movies and live entertainment, exercise room, gym, spa and sauna, and a large lounge and bar opening out on to a deck.

-The one to three bedroom apartments, which will range in size from 53 to 122 square metres, will offer a superb environment for living and enjoying life.
-The location also means residents will be within easy reach of the many recreational and social amenities that Lower Hutt offers.
+The one to three bedroom apartments, which range in size from 53 to 122 square metres, offer a superb environment for living and enjoying life.
+The location also means residents are within easy reach of the many recreational and social amenities that Lower Hutt offers.

-Most of the apartments will overlook the Hutt River and many will have direct external access to a deck or small patio.The building itself will be constructed in reinforced concrete and timber, with natural wood being used to add character to communal areas.
+Most of the apartments overlook the Hutt River and many have direct external access to a deck or small patio.The buildings are constructed in reinforced concrete and timber, with natural wood being used to add character to communal areas.

 The impressive entrance lobby will feature a two storey height window bringing natural light into the foyer, with many of the internal 'streets' also featuring skylights for natural lighting and to provide a sense of spaciousness.

 The main boundaries of the development are the Hutt River, Whites Line West and Wai-iti Crescent.
 Only landscaping remains to be completed before residents move into their Stage 1 apartments.

 The Woburn Apartments are the most ambitious development yet for The Masonic Villages Trust and its operating companies.
-In all three villages – in Woburn, Levin and Masterton – it is actively building and upgrading its retirement offerings.
+In all five villages – in Woburn, Palmerston North, Foxton, Levin and Masterton – it is actively building and upgrading its retirement offerings.
 Its largest previous development was the Glenwood Masonic Hospital, a state-of-the-art facility built in Masterton in 2010.